gabeochoa/break-ross/idea.md

-# Incremental Photo Uncovering Game
+# World Mapping Incremental Game

 ## High-Level Concept

-An incremental game that combines pong and brick breaker mechanics, where players uncover interconnected photos designed as comic frames that tell a story and provide upgrades.
-The game starts at the pixel level and progressively scales up to reveal a massive 20k x 20k photo composed of comic frames.
-Each fully uncovered photo region unlocks a comic frame in the main menu gallery, allowing players to re-read the story they've uncovered.
+An incremental game where you control Google Maps-style cars that drive on roads to map the entire world.
+Start with a single car mapping your local area, then purchase more cars and upgrades to expand coverage.
+The game uses a tile-based system showing the world map, with roads that cars follow.
+As cars drive on roads, they reveal the map underneath.
+Each fully mapped region unlocks a comic frame in the gallery telling the story of that part of the world.
+The goal is to map the entire world, starting from a small area and scaling up to a massive 20k×20k world map.

 ### Core Gameplay Loop

-1. **Play**: Watch autonomous bouncing balls break blocks and collect pixels
-2. **Collect**: Gather pixels (currency) from broken bricks
+1. **Drive**: Control a mapping car (or watch autonomous cars) drive on roads
+2. **Map**: Cars reveal the world map as they drive on roads
+3. **Collect**: Earn currency from mapping roads and discovering areas
-3. **Spend**: Use gold/pixels to purchase upgrades or buy new balls
+4. **Spend**: Use currency to purchase more cars or upgrades (speed, range, etc.)
-4. **Uncover**: Reveal portions of interconnected comic frame photos as you progress
+5. **Expand**: Uncover new regions of the world map
-5. **Unlock Frames**: Fully uncovering a photo region unlocks its comic frame in the gallery
+6. **Unlock Frames**: Fully mapping a region unlocks its comic frame in the gallery
-6. **Scale**: Progress from pixel-level detail to increasingly larger photo resolutions
+7. **Scale**: Progress from local area to entire world (500×500 → 20k×20k)
-7. **Prestige**: Reset map and double speed/size to unlock new comic frames
+8. **Prestige**: Reset map and double speed/size to unlock new world regions and comic frames
-8. **Gallery**: Revisit unlocked comic frames in main menu to re-read the story
+9. **Gallery**: Revisit unlocked comic frames in main menu to re-read the world's story

 ---

 ## Development Phases

 ### Phase 1: Core Gameplay Foundation
-**Goal**: Get basic gameplay working with autonomous balls and brick breaking
+**Goal**: Get basic gameplay working with cars driving on roads

 #### Tasks
-- [x] **Ball System**
+- [ ] **Car System**
-  - Implement autonomous bouncing balls
+  - Implement player-controlled mapping car
+  - Car movement along roads (follow road paths)
-  - Basic ball physics (velocity, bouncing)
+  - Car physics (speed, turning, road following)
-  - Ball collision detection with walls
-  - Ball rendering
+  - Car rendering (simple car sprite/icon)
+  - Car direction/orientation based on road direction

-- [x] **Brick System**
+- [ ] **Road System**
-  - Create brick grid layout
+  - Road network generation/loading
-  - Brick rendering
+  - Road rendering (lines/paths)
-  - Basic brick collision detection
-  - Brick destruction on hit
+  - Road path following for cars
+  - Road intersections and branching
-  - Simple brick patterns
+  - Simple road network (start with grid-based roads)

-- [x] **Basic Physics**
-  - Ball-brick collision response
-  - Ball-wall bouncing
+- [ ] **World Map System**
+  - World map tile system (start with 500×500)
+  - Map rendering (unmapped = dark/covered, mapped = revealed)
+  - Map reveal tracking (which tiles are mapped)
-  - Basic physics loop integration
+  - Basic map texture/background

+- [ ] **Mapping Mechanics**
+  - Reveal map tiles as car drives on roads
+  - Track mapped vs unmapped regions
+  - Visual feedback for newly mapped areas
+  - Mapping progress calculation

-- [x] **Simple Rendering**
+- [ ] **Basic Rendering**
+  - Render world map
-  - Render ball
+  - Render roads
-  - Render brick grid
+  - Render cars
   - Basic camera/viewport
-  - Clear background
+  - Zoom/pan controls

+- [ ] **Input System**
+  - Car movement controls (or autonomous driving)
+  - Camera controls (zoom, pan)
+  - Basic input handling

-**Deliverable**: Playable prototype with autonomous balls that break bricks
+**Deliverable**: Playable prototype where player controls a car that drives on roads and reveals the map

 ---